packetriot/abuse/README.md

 # Abuse
 This package provides some simple functions to help detect bots or users that are using a temporary or disposable email address.

-Bot detection is performed using Google's [reCaptcha V3](https://developers.google.com/recaptcha/intro).
-You will need to visit the link, register your website and generate server and client keys.
+Bot detection is performed using Google's [reCAPTCHA V3](https://developers.google.com/recaptcha/intro).
+You will need to visit the link, register your website and generate server and client keys that are used by this package.

 The list of domains associated with temporary email addresses is a static list that we update from time-to-time.
-Create issues if you discover or contact us on @packetriot on Twitter to let us know about more.
-Note, there is some logic you can use to automatically maintain your list that we'll share below.
+Please create issues if you discover more service providers or associated domains.
+You can also contact us on [@packetriot](https://twitter.com/packetriot) on Twitter to let us know there too.

+There is some logic you can implement to automatically maintain your list of domains that we'll share an example below.
+We provide an example below.

-This package was built for our purposes but if it can be improved further to serve a more general audience I'd be glad to maintain this package.
+This package was built mainly for our purposes but if it can be improved to serve a more broader audience I'd be glad to maintain this package and open to suggestions and improvements.

-## Captcha
+## reCAPTCHA
-The captcha functions provided in this package require the global variable `Captcha`, defined in `captcha.go`, to be correctly populated with a Server and Client key values.
+The recaptcha functions provided in this package require the global variable `Captcha` defined in `captcha.go` that needs to be populated with a valid Server and Client key.

 ```
 var (